Heading out on an RV road trip?

 It’s an exciting time, that’s for sure.
 You’re about to take on the road in a brand new way and have an epic adventure!

 RVing is a unique way to travel because you get to take your trip at your own pace, customizing your itinerary and even changing it on a dime.
-You can plan out an amazing route filled with fascinating stops or make a simple beach getaway weekend into your own private island oasis.
-That’s what draws so many travelers to this unique way to see the country in the first world: It really is all up to you.
+That’s what draws so many travelers to this unique way to see the country in the first place: It really is all up to you!

-But if you’ve never gone on an RV trip before, you could be scratching your head about what exactly you need to bring along for the ride.
+But if you’ve never gone on an RV trip before, you could be scratching your head about what RV essentials you need to bring along.
 After all, it’s not as simple as packing a suitcase full of clothes and hopping on an airplane.
-You’re basically driving a house on wheels, which means your list of travel essentials is totally different in a motorhome!
+You’re basically driving a house on wheels, which means your list of travel accessories is much different!

-RVs also benefit from having some mechanical equipment onboard, since they are such large and fairly complex vehicles.
-For instance, your RV’s wastewater holding tanks mean you’ll need sewer hoses and connections, and you’ll also need the equipment to connect to your electrical and cable hookups.
+RVs also have some mechanical equipment onboard, since they are such large, complex vehicles.
+For instance, your RV’s wastewater holding tanks mean you’ll need sewer hoses and connections.
+You’ll also need the equipment to connect to your electrical and cable hookups.
 When connecting to a city water source, always make sure you use a certified potable water hose to avoid imparting any funky odors or flavors to your drinking water — they’re easy to spot because they’re bright white!

-So now that you’re thinking more broadly about how much stuff goes into a well-prepared RV trip, let’s get into the nitty gritty.
-Here’s a simple list of RV packing essentials for beginners.
+Now that you’re thinking more broadly about how much stuff goes into a well-prepared RV trip, let’s get into the nitty-gritty.
+Here are the RV essentials you need on board before you set out: